khalid-hussain/shaheen/chap16.md

 fresh horses was continuously raining arrows at them.

 As they approached the stream, most of the horses of Ferdinand's troops were free from the burden of their horsemen.
-The mujahideen were slaughtering them with their swords instead of their lances.
+The mujāhidīn were slaughtering them with their swords instead of their lances.
 Their hands were becoming numb but the joy of victory was making each one outshine the other.
 Badr bin Mughira saw a horseman from Granada on his left.
 His aventail and armor shone in the